peterthehan/typescript-bootstrap/README.md

 ## Reasoning

-The following resources detail how the the configuration in this `typescript-bootstrap` template was determined.
+The following resources detail how the the configurations in this `typescript-bootstrap` template was determined.

 1. [.eslintrc.json](./.eslintrc.json)